 mechanism failure.
 Emergency tiller, Twin screw, Outboard motor,

-Item 60 – Main Anchor / chain / line size not adequate.
+Item 60 – Main Anchor/chain /line size not adequate.
 (Windlass required <12m vessels).
-(17)
+(17) (Ask CVLA for the anchor equipment guide if needed).

 Item 62 – Vessel does not have Current CVLA SCVC Decal.
+(Only for certified SCVC vessels).

 Item 63 – Marking of (do not open at sea) required on required FWD facing skylights and hatches.
-Item 65 – Sailing vessels only required to carry a Storm Sail.
-(Reefing system is acceptable cat 3-6).

 Item 67 – Tender Registration number to be Displayed on the forward of the hull or tubes.

-Item 72 – The Tender needs Alternative Propulsion such as oars or extra engine.
+Item 72 – The Tender needs Alternative Propulsion, such as oars or extra engine.

 Item 73 – The Tender requires an Anchor and tackle.
 (17)